mikich-k2v/K2View-Academy/articles/TDM/tdm_implementation/06_tdm_implementation_support_hierarchy.md

 ### TDM_LU_TYPE_RELATION_EID

-This table holds the link between the parent-child **source IDs**.
+This table holds the link between the **parent-child source IDs**.
 The relationship is saved per source environment.
-In addition, each [DataFlux](/articles/TDM/tdm_overview/02_tdm_glossary.md#data-flux) extract task creates separate records in the TDM_LU_TYPE_RELATION_EID table with the version name, date and the time of the extracted version of entities.
+In addition, each [Data Flux](/articles/TDM/tdm_overview/02_tdm_glossary.md#data-flux) extract task creates separate records in the TDM_LU_TYPE_RELATION_EID table with the version name, date and the time of the extracted version of entities.

 This table is used for the following:
-- Building the list of entities (entity inclusion) of child LUs when executing extract or load tasks.
+- [Building the list of entities of child LUs](/articles/TDM/tdm_architecture/03a_task_execution_building_entity_list_on_tasks_LUs.md#children-lus) when executing TDM tasks on a [BE with a hierarchical structure](/articles/TDM/tdm_overview/03_business_entity_overview.md#task-execution-of-hierarchical-business-entities).
 The TDM execution process gets the children entities of the parent entities that have been successfully processed by the executed task.
 - Displays the hierarchy of the processed entities by the executed task.

 #### Which Process Populates the TDM_LU_TYPE_RELATION_EID?

 The TDM_LU_TYPE_RELATION_EID is populated by the sync on the parent LUI.
 The **fnEnrichmentChildLink** enrichment function is attached to the root table of each parent LU and populates the TDM_LU_TYPE_RELATION_EID table if the TDM task copies (inserts) entities to the target environment.
 This function runs on the parent LU.
 The SQL queries are populated in the [trnChildLink](/articles/TDM/tdm_implementation/04_fabric_tdm_library.md#trnchildlink) translation to get the child IDs of each parent LUI.

-Click for more information about the [TDM task operation modes].
+Click for more information about the [TDM task operation modes](/articles/TDM/tdm_gui/19_load_task_request_parameters_regular_mode.md#operation-mode).

 #### TDM_LU_TYPE_RELATION_EID Structure